Skip to main content

 Install SWG 13.0

-You can download the build from the Content & Cloud Security Portal.
-Back up policies and configurations from an existing SWG 12.2.x or earlier deployment and restore them to an SWG 13.0 hardware or virtual appliance.
+To upgrade, download the 13.0 build from the Content & Cloud Security portal and perform a fresh installation.
+Firstly, back up your policies and configurations from an existing SWG deployment.
+Next, reinstall your hardware or virtual appliance with SWG 13.0.
+Finally, restore your backup to an SWG 13.0 hardware or virtual appliance.
 For details, see Backup and Restore

 NOTE: Policy synchronization to Cloud (Web Hybrid) is currently not supported.
 Availability is planned, and we will share further updates.